Risks for breast cancer

 • a male relative had breast cancer

-Having one first-degree relative with breast cancer approximately doubles a woman’s risk.
+Having one first-degree relative with breast cancer approximately doubles your risk.
 The more first-degree relatives with breast cancer, the greater the risk.
 The risk with second-degree relatives is not as much as the risk with first-degree relatives.

 BRCA gene mutations

 Genetic mutations are changes to a gene.
 Some gene changes can increase the risk of developing certain types of cancer.
 Inherited gene mutations are passed on from a parent to a child.
-Only a small number of breast cancers (about 5%–10%) are caused by an inherited gene mutation.
+Only a small number of breast cancers (about 5% to 10%) are caused by an inherited gene mutation.

-BRCA1 (breast cancer gene 1) and BRCA2 (breast cancer gene 2) are normally found in the body.
+BRCA1 (breast cancer gene 1) and BRCA2 (breast cancer gene 2) are genes that we all have in our DNA.
 They are called tumour suppressor genes because they appear to play a role in controlling the growth of cancer cells.
-Mutations in the BRCA1 or BRCA2 genes can affect them so they no longer control cancer growth.
+Mutations in the BRCA1 or BRCA2 genes can affect the genes so they no longer control cancer growth.
 These mutations are rare.
 They occur in about 1 in 500 people.

-Both men and women can inherit a mutated BRCA gene from either their mother or father.
+You can inherit a mutated BRCA gene from either parent.
 People who have the gene mutation can also pass it on to their children.
 If one parent has the mutation in 1 of the 2 copies of the BRCA gene, a child has a 50% chance of inheriting the gene mutation.
 This also means there is a 50% chance that a child will not inherit the gene mutation.

 The likelihood that breast or ovarian cancer is linked with an inherited BRCA1 or BRCA2 mutation is highest in families that have: